neoforged/websites/content/news/sc-elections-2024.md

 Due to the rough nature of the transition from Forge to NeoForge, two of Forge's now-former admins - cpw and Curle - were appointed permanent seats on the Steering Council.
 A third member was quickly elected via an informal Discord poll: SizableShrimp.
 Shrimp later stepped down, and Orion was elected by similar means as his replacement.

-So to reiterate, the current members of the Steering Council are:
+So to reiterate, as of before the election, the members of the Steering Council are:

 - cpw (`@cpw`, permanent)
 - sci (`@sciwhiz12`, appointed to represent Curle (`@thecurle`) who would normally hold the seat, permanent)